 Python is an essential programming language, and it is widely used in fields like web development, software engineering, data science, automation, game development.
 However, what are the top ways to learn Python?
 That can be tricky to figure out.
 One of the frustrating things while learning Python was how general all the learning resources were.
 This made learning Python quite daunting, especially for beginners.
 Understanding how all the dots connect when you don't know anything about Python can be tricky.

 The problem is that you need to comprehend the building blocks of the Python language to develop anything interesting.
 If you don't know how to script code to create a view, it is not really possible to create a dynamic website.
 Most tutorials anticipate that you must learn all of Python syntax before you begin doing anything interesting.
-This is what leads to months of investment in syntax when what you actually want to be doing is examining data, or developing a website, or creating an independent drone.
+This is what leads to months of investment in syntax when what you actually want to be doing is examining data, or developing a website by python developers, or creating an independent drone.

 In this article, we will discuss some steps to replicating this process irrespective of why you want to learn Python web development.